hosseinirtr/a-start-algorithm/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use and modify the code as you see fit.
+                           This project is licensed
+                                 Apache License
+                           Version 2.0, January 2004

 ---